Skip to Content

 Related Article: Essential Equipment Needed for Making Sushi at Home

-How to Make The Perfect Dipping Sauce for Sushi
+How to Make Homemade Unagi Sauce Recipe

-When making this sauce, the thickness that you are looking for is that of honey.
-When cooking it, it will still look thin, but once it cools down, it gets super thick and tastes delicious on sushi.
+The thickness that you are looking for is that of honey.
+It is a sticky sauce.
+At first, it will still look thin, but once it cools down, it gets super thick and it is a savory sauce that tastes delicious on sushi.

 Let's Get Saucy